salatmehl/a-web-data-protection-in-germany-fact-sheet/README.md

 # web-data-protection-in-germany-factsheet
-This is a page with a factsheet covering major facts to protect your web-related data when located in Germany.
+This is a page with a factsheet covering major info-points to protect your web-related data when located in Germany.

 Hi again!